 What is Halal meat?

-What the Muslims are loath to disclose is that halal meat comes from animals that have been sacrificed to Allah, the moon god of Islam.
-The animal is made to face toward Mecca and the Muslim slaughterer declares, "Bismillah, Allahu Akbar!" just before slicing the animal's throat.
+What Muslims are loath to disclose is that halal meat comes from animals that have been sacrificed to Allah, the moon god of Islam.
+The animal is made to face toward Mecca and the Muslim slaughterer declares, "Bismillah, Allahu Akbar!" just before killing it.

 Should we eat Halal meat?

-Secondly, "Bismillah" means, "In the name of Allah," while "Allahu Akbar!" means, "Allah is the Greatest!"
-So halal meat come from animals that are sacrificed "in the name of Allah," who is being declared the "Greatest!" over the gods of other religions.
-This is blasphemy to Christians who worship the one true God, but it should also be offensive to Buddhist, Hindus and the adherents to other religions.
+Secondly, "Bismillah" means "In the name of Allah," while "Allahu Akbar!" means "Allah is Greater!"
+So halal meat come from animals that are sacrificed "in the name of Allah," who is being declared "Greater" than the gods of other religions.
+This is blasphemy to Christians who worship the one true God (see True Gospel), but it should also be offensive to Buddhist, Hindus and the adherents to other religions.

 How common is Halal meat around the world?